cangencer/hazelcast-jet-job-upgrade/README.md

 ## Data Pipeline

-Jet job analyses trade events to continuously compute average price and total volume of trades over various time windows.
+Jet job analyses trade events to computes moving average price and total volume of trades over various time windows.

 Trades are randomly generated and stored to a Kafka topic (10k trades/sec).
 Jet job draws the trades from Kafka and processes it.
 Results are streamed to InfluxDB and plotted as line charts in a Grafana dashboard.